jonhoo/volley/README.md

 so for as many iterations as it takes to produce statistically relevant results.

+## Goals

+Volley can be used to benchmark many things, but I believe there are two main categories of servers that are of interest.
+In particular, I envision that there will be at least two implementations for every language represented in Volley: one that is idiomatic, and one that is optimized.
+Comparing the idiomatic solutions' performance is interesting in and of itself, and comparing the optimized solutions might yield insights into how well-suited a particular language is for doing high-performance networking.

+I say *at least* two, because there might be other interesting designs to explore.
+For example, does the conventional wisdom that having a worker pool improves performance actually still hold?
+What is the performance difference between a forking and a threaded server?
+What is the performance difference between asynchronous and synchronous I/O?

 ## Preliminary results

 Running the volley benchmarks on an 80-core machine running Linux 3.16